030/releasesoftwaremoreoften.com/jenkins.md

-Apart from these two issues, I like JCAC as it prevents that people have to configure a Jenkins-master manually and that it becomes clear what changes were applied, instead of applying archeologie to find out what plugins were installed and why Jenkins is broken.
+Apart from these two issues, I like JCAC as it prevents that people have to configure a Jenkins-master manually and that it becomes clear what changes were applied, instead of applying archeology to find out what plugins were installed and why Jenkins is broken.